ddeveloper72/spirographs-py/README.md

 Once done, you can run the application:

     `python drawcircle.py` simply draws as circle.
 You can change the hardcoded parameters yourself.

-`python spiro.py --sparams 220 65 08`  will generate a single Spirogram, by specifying the parameters for R r l `python spiro.py` will generate 4 Spirograms, from random parameters for R r l
+    `python spiro.py --sparams 220 65 08`
+    The application will generate a single Spirogram, by specifying the parameters for R r l

+    `python spiro.py`
+    The application will generate 4 Spirograms, from random parameters for R r l

 If you find that they application doesn't work, then welcome to the fun stuff!
 Debugging is often the best part of development!
 I hope that you enjoy the magic of this application as much as I have.